clinical-decision-transformer/clinical-decision-transformer.github.io/README.md

 <span style="color: #2d6885"><font size="5"><b>Attention Pattern</b></font></span>
 - We visualized representative cases of attention patterns to analyze how the Clinical Decision Transformer recommends medications and contextually embeds sequential EHR data.
-- We find that the model tends to utilize recent inter-admission information to contextualize the clinical states of the current admission, while when previous information was insufficient, intra-admission contextualization became more active.
+- We find that the model tends to utilize recent inter-admission information to contextualize the clinical states of the current admission, while when previous information is insufficient, intra-admission contextualization becomes more active.

 ![attn_pattern](https://user-images.githubusercontent.com/119850923/215553247-4daf4c72-14bd-40a7-a0e1-f2a7c0322d39.png)